 At Specialisterne, people with autism work in an environment where they are presented with the best possible opportunities to reach their potential.
-They don’t have to learn to adapt to the usual working-environment norms, such as being a good team player, being empathetic, handling stress well and showing flexibility.
-These are not the usual characteristics for people with autism; a fact that usual results in their being excluded long-term from the labour market.
-Instead, Specialisterne welcomes the very differences and character traits that are so often seen as a stigma.
+They do not have to learn to adapt to the traditional norms of a working environment, such as being a good team player, being empathetic, handling stress well and showing flexibility.
+These are not the usual characteristics for people with autism; a fact that often result in them being excluded long-term from the labour market.
+Instead, Specialisterne welcomes the very differences and character traits that are so often stigmatized.

 Putting it simply; at Specialisterne, not fitting in is a good thing.
-The traits that usually exclude people with autism from the labour market are the very traits that make them valuable employees at Specialisterne, such as attention to detail, zero tolerance for errors and a persistence to get the job done.
-We don’t see them as people with an autism diagnosis; rather, we see them as true specialists, which is why we refer to them as “specialist people”.
+The traits that usually exclude people with autism from the labour market are the very traits that make them valuable employees at Specialisterne, such as attention to detail, zero-fault tolerance and a persistence to get the job done.
+We do not see them as people with an autism diagnosis; rather, we see them as true specialists, which is why we refer to them as “specialist people”.
 Imagine a world where someone who was once defined by their diagnosis, would instead be defined as a “specialist person” ?

-Specialisterne Denmark also operates a three-year education program for young adults with autism and similar challenges such as ADD, ADHD, OCD and Tourette’s Syndrome.
-The purpose of the school is to create a holistic approach to education which, besides teaching traditional subjects, also focuses on social and cultural understanding, health and well-being, and social behavior and skills.
+Specialisterne Denmark also operate a three-year education program for young people with autism and similar challenges such as ADD, ADHD, OCD and Tourette’s Syndrome.
+The purpose of the school is to create a holistic approach to education which, besides teaching traditional subjects, also focus on social and cultural understanding, health and well-being, and social behavior and skills.
 The school works closely with Specialisterne Denmark’s business partners and supports students with internships and work-experience.

-The Specialisterne concept proves that people with autism and similar challenges can be valueable and worthy contributors to the labour market, once they are given the understanding and support they need to excel.
+The Specialisterne concept proves that people with autism and similar challenges can be valuable and worthy contributors to the labour market, once they are understood and get the support they need to excel.